Mortgage Refinancing in a Recession

 Recessions can be tough times for the economy as a whole, but refinancing during a recession may offer some unique opportunities to lock in a great rate, lower your payments and save some money over both the short and long haul.

 Managing your personal finances during a recession can get quite interesting.
 As the economy looks to rebound from a continued downturn, saving money where you can is a serious priority.
 One area you may be able to save on is with your home mortgage.
-Refinancing in a recession can help you to lock in low rates, lower your monthly payment and improve your financial outlook.
+Refinancing in a recession could help you to lock in low rates, lower your monthly payment and improve your financial outlook.

 As of June 1, the federal interest rate, which helps dictate what interest rates are for mortgages and other loan products, was 0.25% — down from 2.50% one year ago, which could make this the prime time to refinance your mortgage.
 While refinancing during a recession is not always the right move for everyone — you’ll need to know how to refinance and examine whether it’s right for your situation before signing on the dotted line.
 Still, COVID’s impact on refinance rates could be a good fit for you and your family — especially if you’re smart about it.